top of page

 TEACHING EXPERIENCE

-Adjunct Assistant Professor, College of Liberal Arts and Sciences, Shenandoah University, January 2022 to present
+Adjunct Assistant Professor, College of Liberal Arts and Sciences, Shenandoah University, January 2022 to August 2025

 Classes taught: